SitecorePowerShell/Book/interactive-dialogs.md

 ## Simple Dialogs

+Simple in the sense that the dialogs present the user with a short message and one or two buttons.

 ### Alert

 The *Alert* dialog is a way to notify the user of important information with an "OK" button.